 My research interests span avant-garde and experimental art and writing, experimental and underground publishing, artists books and artists writing, visual cultures, digital culture, as well as intersections of humanities, technology and law.
 The unifying strand of my research is an interest in diverse form of appropriation in art and writing.

 I have recently completed my fist book - The is not a copy: writing at the Iterative Turn (forthcoming 2018) - which investigates the implications of the prominent propensity to copy as a creative practice in contemporary culture.
 In this project, I explore contemporary approaches to cultural production as a manifestation of what I call the Iterative Turn in order to re-think copying in art and writing as a critical praxis.

 My other publications focus on ideas of formal experimentation, conceptual writing, originality, curatorial practices in contemporary writing, digital culture, as well as contemporary surveillance practices online and explore works of writers and artists such as Robert Fitterman, Mimi Cabell, Jason Huff, Bob Brown, Helene Hegemamnn, Michel Houellebecq, Kenneth Goldsmith, and Shia LaBeouf, among others.

 My current research builds on ideas explored in my monograph and interrogates diverse developments triggered by or related to The Iterative Turn, including the emergence of curatorial culture as a dominant contemporary model of cultural production, practices of re-performance and re-staging exhibitions and contemporary uses of appropriation in digital media, film, and photography.
-These interests are related to my ongoing project - Appropriation Now - exploring the history of appropriation art from 1970s to the present, but focusing in particular on appropriation as an artistic strategy in the work of The Pictures Generation and their impact on contemporary artistic practices.
+These interests are related to my ongoing project - Appropriation Now - exploring the history of appropriation art from 1970s to the present, but focusing in particular on appropriation as an artistic strategy in the work of The Pictures Generation artists and their impact on contemporary artistic practices.

 In 2015/16, I curated a series of events at Carroll/Fletcher gallery in London showcasing contemporary experimental writing practices and interrogating ideas of experimentation in the arts today.
 I was also the organiser of the UK premiere of Mark Amerika's Immobilité an experimental mobile phone film, which was shown in May 2016 at the Regent Street cinema in London.